 Directed by Arthur Penn

 The director’s next big move was an enormous epic western, beautifully produced and directed.
 Rather underappreciated when new, Little Big Man sits outside and a little to the left of genre traditions.
-A folksy, ironic fable that takes one fictitious man’s memoirs and pretends that he experienced five or six lifetimes’ worth of adventures in the old West, it aims to disabuse us of our illusions about the mythic West while revisiting some of our favorite old-time thrills.
+A folksy, ironic fable that takes one fictitious man’s memoirs and pretends that he experienced five or six lifetimes’ worth of pioneer adventures, it aims to disabuse us of our illusions about the mythic West while revisiting some of our favorite old-time thrills.
 It could be titled “How the West Was Stolen.”
 Jack Crabb is one of Dustin Hoffman’s best characters, and Little Big Man is one of Arthur Penn’s most entertaining movies.

 The narrative uses the voiceover of the ancient Jack Crabb (Dustin Hoffman), spoken into the microphone of a researcher (William Hickey), to hop, skip and jump through several decades of U.S. History in the western territories.
 As a boy Jack survives a Pawnee massacre and is raised by the kindly Cheyenne chief Old Lodge Skins (Chief Dan George).
 ‘Rescued’ by the U.S. Army, he spends the next years shuttling back and forth between white settlements and the remnants of the Cheyenne nation.
 By turns, he’s seduced by a Reverend’s wife (Faye Dunaway), enlisted as a snake oil salesman by Mr. Merriweather (Martin Balsam), becomes a storekeeper with a Swedish bride (Kelly Jean Peters), an Indian once again with a Cheyenne wife (Aimée Eccles), a gunslinger pal to Wild Bill Hickock (Jeff Corey) and a muleskinner for the mad General Armstrong Custer (Richard Mulligan).
 Every time Crabb concludes that life is too crazy to bear, the accepting philosophy of Old Lodge Skins brings him back to his senses.